 Many of these suggestions can be used specifically for men and women in their late teens, twenties, and thirties, or they can be done in an intergenerational context with people of all ages.
-However, given the interest of many young adults in social networking, keeping these activities focused on young adults or certain demographics of young adults may be ideal.
+However, due to the presence of young adults on social media and their prominent role in public discourse, keeping these activities focused on young adults or certain demographics (i.e. college students) of young adults may be ideal.

 When developing content and schedules for the familiar Theology-on-Tap program (or any other similar speaker-and-social series for young adults), consider adding a Faithful Citizenship component.
 Local Catholic civic leaders and public officials are excellent choices for speakers, as are community organizers, policy experts, and local activists.
 These speakers might talk to young adults about how their faith influences their work in government or the political sphere.
 It is extremely important to ensure that all programs and events are nonpartisan.
 Before inviting any political officials or candidates to speak at your event, make sure such events are consistent with diocesan policy.
 It is also important that all candidates be invited to any event.
-A helpful resource to assist you called Do’s and Don’ts: Political Responsibility Guidelines to Keep in Mind during Election Seasoncan be found in the Diocesan and Community Leaders section of the Faithful Citizenship website.
+A helpful resource to assist you is Do’s and Don’ts: Political Responsibility Guidelines to Keep in Mind during Election Season.
 For discussion-oriented Theology-on-Tap sessions, leaders may consider using the various themes in Forming Consciences for Faithful Citizenship as the presentation topics or in a regular series of programs.
 The Coffee Discussion Guide and General Discussion Questions are two resources on the Faithful Citizenship website that can be used to help spark discussion in small groups after a presentation.

 Young Adult Prayer Vigils